Gangs in New Zealand: Gang membership

 According to the 2007 book Gangs by English journalist Ross Kemp, New Zealand had more gangs per head than any other country in the world, with about seventy major gangs and over 4,000 patched members in a population of 4 million people.
 In 2019 the Police recorded 6,500 patched or prospective gang members in the country, with the ten main gangs being the Head Hunters, Bandidos, Hells Angels, King Cobras, Black Power, Mongrel Mob, Tribesmen, Rebels, Devils Henchmen and Highway 61.

 In October 2019, Stuff reported that New Zealand gangs seemed to be recruiting members at a greater rate than the New Zealand Police.
 Between October 2017 and October 2019, the number of patched gang members and "prospects" had risen by 1,400 to an estimated total of 6,375.
 By comparison, the number of Police officers during that same period had increased by only 893.
 Stuff attributed the increase in gang membership to the return of deported "bikie gang" members from Australia, who had been deported under recent Australian anti-bikie gang legislation.
 In addition, the Mongrel Mob started a female chapter.

 By June 2021, there were 8,061 patched gang members on the Police Gang List, a 4,000 increase from 2016.
 By November 2022, the number of gang members on the Gang Harm Insight Centre's Gang List had risen to 8,357; the highest number ever recorded in New Zealand history.
 While National Party police spokesperson Mark Mitchell claimed that the Labour Government's alleged "soft on crime" policies had contributed to a 56% increase in gang membership since 2017, Police Minister Chris Hipkins responded that the Police Gang List included people who had left the gangs or who were associates rather than formal gang members.

+In mid July 2025, there were just over 10,000 gang members, including prospects.

 Prominent gangs

 Black Power

-Black Power was formed about 1970 in Wellington as the Black Bulls, and its membership is primarily Māori and Pacific Islander.
+Black Power was formed about 1970 in Wellington as the Black Bulls, and its membership is primarily Māori and Pasifika.
 It has been involved with various kinds of crime, particularly drug dealing.
 Its symbol is the clenched fist of the American black power movement, and their colours are blue and black.